ray2501/tcl-leveldb/README.md

 Implement commands
 =====

-The key and data is interpreted by Tcl as a byte array.
+The key and data is interpreted by Tcl as a string.

 ### Basic usage
 leveldb version